 All upper division BUS courses have a prerequisite of 60 units but approved business minors may complete 300 division BUS courses upon completion of 45 units.
 However, any upper division BUS or BUEC course completed before 60 units will not count toward fulfilling the 16 upper division units for the minor.
 Students wishing to take BUS 360W and 478 to fulfil the 16 upper division requirements must take these courses at Simon Fraser University.

-At least 16 upper division BUS or BUEC units are required including both of and one of may be completed after admission to the faculty
+At least 16 upper division BUS or BUEC units are required including both of and one of

 - BUS 312 Introduction to Finance (4) - BUS 343 Introduction to Marketing (3)